Date Visited: October 2018

 What’s the difference between the two?
 The only significant differences between a US citizen and a non-citizen US national are that a non-citizen US national may not vote in federal elections or hold any federally elected office.

 This distinction causes many real life issues for American Samoans living and working in the United States, as illustrated in this newspaper article.

 According to the Annual Review of Visitor Arrivals in Pacific Island Countries, which was published by the South Pacific Tourism Authority, American Samoa received a total of 19,987 visitors in 2017.
 Of these, just 5,579 visited for leisure purposes, while more than 50% were returning diaspora members who were visiting friends and relatives and the remainder were on business.
 The number of visitors in 2017 was lower than 2016 and is part of a long-term downward trend.
 Full details can be found on pages 22 and 23 of the report.

 Meanwhile, next door, Samoa received a total of 155,098 visitors in 2017, with 62,342 visiting for leisure purposes and 50,407 visiting friends and relatives.
-This is part of a continuing upward trend and is helped in large part by frequent air connections with the United States, Fiji, New Zealand and Australia and the development of many beautiful resort and hotels.
+This is part of a continuing upward trend and is helped in large part by frequent air connections with the United States, Fiji, New Zealand and Australia and the development of many beautiful resorts and hotels.
 Full details can be found on pages 34 and 35 of the report.

 Why the low visitor numbers?